justinfagnani/zipadee/README.md

 - Great TypeScript support:
   - Written in TypeScript so typings are always included and accurate
   - Objects have fixed shapes that are easy to type
-- Safe: The easist way to repond with HTML is escaped by default to protect against XSS
+- Safe: The easiest way to respond with HTML is escaped by default to protect against XSS
 - Convenient: The most common needs are easy to address, whether with a built-in feature or first-class middleware.